bhisaac/5eFP/5eFP-SRD.md

 > Your setting handbook requirement in RL relates to your monthly expenses, property tax and taxes in general, work tasks, and self-care routine.
 These parts of life are required for life on Earth.

+# Sample Setting Handbook

+## Enchanted Forest

+The Enchanted Forest's beloved Enchantress Queen (Queen) falls gravely ill as waves of weary and injured refugees enter through all four charmed gates of Castle Somnam (HQ), bringing harrowed tales of encroaching darkness.
+The Nightmare, a darkly magical reality overlaying the world and the realm known as the Plane of Shadow (Shadowfell), breached the Enchanted Forest's borders, spreading its long shadows across the land and transforming all it touched into strange and twisted reflections.
+The realm is no longer as it once was.
+Castle Somnam remains the only location unaffected by the Nightmare, thanks to the monarch's mystical protections imbued within the city castle's walls.
+An elite assembly of champions, known as the Queen's Heralds (Heralds), are charged with keeping the realm and its people healthy, thriving, and safe from harm.

+You joined the Queen's Heralds and now, just before your graduation, you are called to participate in one important, final test: you must travel to the Crypt of the Continual Flame on foot deep into the Megalithic Highlands.
+You and your friends must make the journey alone unaided by your fellow students, peers, and instructors.
+You must make your way to the Crypt using a simple map.
+There, you will light your torch within the Hall of the Continual Flame and return it as proof of completion.
+Only then do you officially become a Herald.

 # Appendix PO-A: Safe Space and Code Of Conduct

 5eFP contributors, facilitators, and participants strive to create physical and virtual spaces where people have fun and feel safe.
 5eFP game masters (GMs) take it very seriously if any player feels threatened or uncomfortable by another person in their space.
 When a GM is made aware of situations related to this, they will make sure that your concerns are heard and will take the necessary steps with you to respond to the problem.
 A 5eFP GM expects all participants to respect one another and to address unacceptable behaviors, including those instigated or perpetuated by the GM.